bluescarni/heyoka.py/doc/install.rst

 * `SymPy <https://www.sympy.org/en/index.html>`__ (*optional*, for converting heyoka.py
   expressions to/from SymPy expressions).

-The tested and supported CPU architectures at this time are x86-64, 64-bit ARM and 64-bit PowerPC.
+The tested and supported CPU architectures at this time are x86-64 and 64-bit ARM.

 Packages
 --------